 E.P.Drew (to Nesmith)

 The Tribes are clearly starving in this short description of the tribes remaining in the Umpqua District.
 Starvation would make any people harass their neighbors for food.
-Drew is forced to buy the cheapest food he can, with few funds available.
+Drew is forced to buy the cheapest food he can, with few funds available. he has been buying food on credit and now has outstanding balances, this practice began with Palmer, because Congress was slow to approve funding for the Oregon tribes and the Christian and moral Indian agents were unable to just let the Natives starve to death.
+Recall, all of this is happening to the rightful owners of all of this land, because no treaty was ever ratified for the Coastal lands.

 Office Sub Ind.
 Agent, Umpqua City O.T., March 8 1858

-The Indians of this district a part of which are off of the reserve are making some disturbance their own supplies are exhausted & they say they must have subsistence if some kind- constant complaints are being made by the whites & they with me to take them in the Reserve- J am making arrangements to collect them all this week & subsist them on potatoes- Flour cannot be purchased in the credit of the Indian department here until the back liabilities are paid off.
+The Indians of this district a part of which are off of the reserve are making some disturbance their own supplies are exhausted & they say they must have subsistence if some kind- constant complaints are being made by the whites & they with me to take them in the Reserve- I am making arrangements to collect them all this week & subsist them on potatoes- Flour cannot be purchased in the credit of the Indian department here until the back liabilities are paid off.
 The potato market is over stocked & a limited supply can be purchased in the old credit system… The Chetco Indians under charge of Agt Tichnor arrived yesterday- Capt Tichnor will proceed at once to your office with his accounts-

 This letter from Drew clearly shows us that Tichenor was in this enterprise of removing the tribes for the money. $22,000 is a lot of money at this time, more than was originally allocated to the whole Umpqua District for a year.
+Normal annual funds appropriated to the reservations at Grand Ronde and the Coast Reservation were $10,000 for “civilizing and removing” the tribes.

 Office Sub Ind.
 Agent, Umpqua City O.T., Apr 14, 1858